-The GED Language Test is 150 minutes long, and it has about 53 questions from 3 main categories: Grammar, Reading, and Writing.
+The GED Language Test is 150 minutes long and has about 53 questions from 3 main categories: Grammar, Reading, and Writing.

-So let’s see how many questions you need to answer correctly to pass the GED RLA test.
+So let’s see how many questions you need to answer correctly to pass the GED RLA (Reasoning through Language Arts) test.

 You will also be asked to write an essay.
 An essay is worth 20% of the whole score.

 The test contains questions from these 3 categories: Reading 45%; Writing 35%; Grammar 20%.

 If you are good at writing essays and you can score a max number of points, you need to answer correctly 32 questions.

 But if you are NOT, and your essay will get 0 points, you need to answer 42 questions correctly.

 Reading comprehension is important in this test.
 You’ll get the most mileage out of learning to read the passages more effectively.

 Once you learn to read for the big picture, you’ll be in a better position to answer most of the questions you’ll be asked about a passage.

 Focus on the six most commonly-tested points of English Grammar on the GED.
 They will make a significant difference in your ability to pass the GED RLA Test.